romellem/yamodal/README.md

 functions will also run.

-Since usually the modal is opened by a click event, programmatic openings have a "dummy" event passed in.
-This dummy event will have a type of `'yamodal.open'`.
+Since usually the modal is opened by a click event, programmatic openings have a "placeholder" event passed in.
+This event will have a type of `'yamodal.open'`.
 Optionally, you can send your own custom event to the open handler.

 ```js